Hands-Off Workflow

 We'll publish hard numbers after the 24-hour staging run: runtime, LOC by area, tests added, coverage delta, and Sentry trace stats.

-Humans set direction and correctness.
+Humans set direction and define correctness.
+Agents execute under constraint.

-That's how autonomy compounds —
+That's how autonomy compounds — with process, not hope.